 Your expert guide

-- Return flights from Gatwick or Manchester.
+- Return flights from London Gatwick or East Midlands*.

 - Seven-night stay in the four-star superior Regina Palace.